Common Reading at Rowan

 For those of you who may be unfamiliar with a Common Reading Program, it involves a committee or faculty, staff and students select a work of real significance and depth but broad appeal, encouraging as many members of a community as possible to read the book.
 We will also host a variety of programs and discussion groups where issues are explored and even debated.
 This is an ideal way of reinforcing the value of the scholarly community that we enjoy at Rowan.
 At the same time, we can model for our students engagement with ideas and issues through civil discourse.

-This I Believe II provides an ideal platform to explore meaning in that readers encounter wide-ranging issues including both formal religious and idiosyncratic personal philosophies, and the impact of both systemic and culturally-based life experiences as well as apparently random events.
-We are extremely fortunate that Dan Gediman has agreed to visit Rowan on October 6 for a public lecture.
+By reading Garbology together as a community, we can reflect on the impact of humans on the environment of the planet and of our own communities.
+We are extremely fortunate that Ed Humes has agreed to visit Rowan on October 5 for a public lecture.
 Join us at 11 am in the Enyon Ballroom in the Chamberlain Student Center.
-This is an event you won’t want to miss!
+His "trash talk" is an event you won’t want to miss!

-I encourage the University community to purchase your copy of This I Believe II and be prepared to join in discussing the book in the fall.
+I encourage the University community to purchase your copy of Garbology and be prepared to join in discussing the book in the fall.
 To learn more about the book and access learning resources, please visit www.rowan.edu/commonreading.
 Let the reading, and the conversations, begin.

 President Ali Houshmand, PhD